Portuguese Marine Corps: 16th–18th century

+19th century

+In 1807, the brigade was reorganized, going to be made of three battalions, all of them of artillerymen.

 In 1808, the Army of Napoleon invaded and occupied Portugal.
 In order not to be captured and, so, to maintain secure the Portuguese sovereignty, the Royal Family and most of the Court relocated to the Portuguese colony of Brazil, on board of the Portuguese fleet and accompanied by the majority of the Royal Brigade of the Navy.
-This contingent of the Brigade continued to remain in Brazil, even after its independence in 1822, given origin to what is now the Brazilian Marine Corps.
-In 1809, a force of the Brigade in Brazil participated in the Portuguese conquest of French Guiana.
+This contingent of the brigade continued to remain in Brazil, even after its independence in 1822, given origin to what is now the Brazilian Marine Corps.
+In 1809, a force of the brigade in Brazil participated in the Portuguese conquest of French Guiana.

-With most of the original force of the Brigade remaining in Brazil, in 1822 it started to be reconstituted in Portugal.
+With most of the original force of the brigade remaining in Brazil, in 1822 it started to be reconstituted in Portugal.
 In 1823, it was organized in two battalions.